jayson-centeno/EmployeeRecord/README.md

 # EmployeeRecord
-EmployeeRecord Using CQS and Fluent Validation
+EmployeeRecord Using CQS, Fluent Validation, Repository Pattern and Unit Testing in .Net Core